The brushing process seems simple enough, however there is actually an art to doing it well! We recommend that you brush twice a day for two minutes.

 Remember, you only need a pea-sized amount of toothpaste to effectively clean your teeth!

+IS A MANUAL OR ELECTRIC TOOTHBRUSH BETTER?
 If used properly, both types of brushes will provide a thorough level of cleanliness.
 Neither is better than the other – the decision of which toothbrush to use depends on your personal preference!

 We advise our patients to use a soft bristled toothbrush with a small head.
 This is because the medium to hard bristled toothbrushes are known to cause gum trauma or wear the enamel away from your teeth, especially near the gum-line.
 Also the small bristles are useful in getting to those hard to reach areas (like wisdom teeth).